paranoidandroid-96/Daughter-Interviews/Transcriptions/2011-06-08 - Music Week Breakout Podcast.md

 **Marcus:** Tell me about Communion, which is a platform for musicians set up by, among others, Ben Lovett from Mumford and Sons, and they've sort of taken you to some extent under their wing.

 **Elena:** Yeah, definitely.
-Kev, who's one of the co-founders, probably about three years ago, like really quite a long time ago now, and he offered me a gig at Communion Night in the Musing Hill Arts Club.
+Kev, who's one of the co-founders, probably about three years ago, like really quite a long time ago now, and he offered me a gig at Communion Night in the Notting Hill Arts Club.

 **Marcus:** OK.